simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 In addition to updating your router's firmware, monitoring your network for unusual activity is another crucial step in maintaining network security.
 Keeping a close eye on your network for any unusual activity is essential for detecting potential security breaches.
 This can include monitoring network logs, examining connected devices, and being vigilant for any signs of unauthorized access.

 Network logs provide a wealth of information about the devices and activities on your network.
 By regularly reviewing these logs, you can identify any suspicious or unauthorized activity, such as multiple failed login attempts or connections from unknown devices.
-Additionally, some routers have built-in security features that can detect and alert you to potential threats, such as unusual network traffic patterns or attempts to access restricted areas of your network.
+Also, some routers have built-in security features that can detect and alert you to potential threats, such as unusual network traffic patterns or attempts to access restricted areas of your network.

 Examining connected devices is another important aspect of network monitoring.
 By regularly checking the list of connected devices on your network, you can ensure that only authorized devices are accessing your network.
 If you notice any unfamiliar devices, it could be a sign of unauthorized access and should be investigated further.